memray/seq2seq-keyphrase/README.md

 Data
 ==========
 The training data mentioned above is pickled.
-If you are interested in using the KP20k dataset only, you can get the data from [here](http://crystal.exp.sis.pitt.edu:8080/iris/data/ke20k.zip).
+If you are just interested in using the KP20k dataset, you can get the data from [here](http://crystal.exp.sis.pitt.edu:8080/iris/data/kp20k.zip).

 The KP20k dataset is released in JSON format.
 Each data point contains the title, abstract and keywords of a paper.